 The judge will then turn to the vocational expert, who is an individual experienced in job placement, job ability, and the skills required to perform various jobs.
 The judge will first ask the vocational expert to classify your past jobs.
 The vocational expert will cross-reference the jobs you performed with the job listing in the Dictionary of Occupational Titles, which is a listing of types of employment along with their skill levels and physical requirements.
 The judge will provide hypothetical examples of persons with certain limitations to the vocational expert.
 The vocational expert will then provide any jobs which this hypothetical person can do, or advise that no jobs are available for someone with the limitations provided by the judge.
 The judge will then close the hearing, and the decision will be issued in about 60 days.

-Hiring an attorney to represent you at the hearing provides you with your best chance of success.
+Hiring a Social Security Disability Lawyer to represent you at the hearing provides you with your best chance of success.
 The attorneys at LaBovick Law Group are highly experienced in handling Social Security Disability hearings and will highlight the aspects of your condition that best support a favorable decision for your case.
 Call LaBovick Law Group at (561) 625-8400 for a free case evaluation.